 Your eCommerce clients need a seamless, integrative solution to conduct online transactions–which is where Stripe comes in.

 Your client can facilitate online transactions through this platform, monitor subscriptions, and estimate monthly recurring revenue (MRR).
-With these insights, your clients will be in a much better position to grow their businesses, scale more effectively, and even reach a broader customer base.
+With these insights, your clients will be in a much better position to grow their businesses, scale more effectively, and reach the most profitable customer segments.

 Just seeing the revenue flowing in doesn’t provide the level of actionable analytics that most marketing agencies need to optimize client campaigns.
 Instead, combine these data points to create meaningful reports that go far beyond the numbers.